anu0012/COVID_Prediction/readme.md

 ### How to run

+- Run `pip install -r requirements.txt` to install all dependencies.
 - Run `jupyter notebook` in the terminal
 - Open `model.ipynb` from the home page

+OR

+- You can run python file also using `python model_python_file.py`

 ### Result